HenzaT/HenzaT/README.md

 Ruby on Rails | TypeScript | JavaScript | React | SQL | CSS

 - 🔭 I’m currently working on 'The Country Club', a web app that tracks the countries you've visited and shares fun, informative facts about each one.
-- 🔭 I'm also working on 'JLPTrainer', a React.js/TypeScript Japanese kanji flashcard app for those interested in taking the JLPT exams.
+- 🔭 I'm also working on 'JLPTrainer', a React.js Japanese kanji flashcard app for those interested in taking the JLPT exams.
+I've built an API using Ruby on Rails.
-- 🌱 I’m currently learning React.js and about AWS.
+- 🌱 I’m currently learning React.js and Perl.
 - ⚡ Fun fact: I am half Japanese!

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=HenzaT"/>